To win post-pandemic, startups need remote-first growth teams – TechCrunch

 As we exit the pandemic, I expect that we’ll see a natural and obvious spike in some consumer activity that will roll up to midsized businesses and enterprises.
 Just like with the onset of the pandemic, we’ll see uneven results across sectors:

-E-commerce boomed during the pandemic but was really an augmentation of an already-accelerating trend towards digital commerce and streamlined logistics.
+E-commerce boomed during the pandemic but was really an augmentation of an already-accelerating trend toward digital commerce and streamlined logistics.
 I don’t think we backtrack from e-commerce because habit formation around online shopping has been building for years; we would be backtracking to an age long before 2020, and that’s not going to happen.

 New social-mobile experiences also boomed during the pandemic, but there’s still a valid question around whether 15 months or so is enough time to become part of the ingrained infrastructure of daily life.
 We are living in an age of mature platforms, so every new service is stealing time away from an existing service.
 As with pre-pandemic growth, their success rests upon fast-accumulating network effects and great, sticky core product experience.
 Now that we have parks, friends and dinners out calling to us again, it’s a real test of how compelling some of these new value propositions really are, and whether they can continue to demonstrate their relevance in a more hybridized online-offline world.